andersonfurtado/AZML-Machine-Learning-Operations/README.md

 ### Step 4: Enable logging

-Usamos o código logs.py para visualizar os logs.
+We use the logs.py code to view the logs.
 ![Logspy](Images/Logspy.png)

 Showing that the logs.py script was ran.